Certificates

 Automatic renewal

 Cloudron attempts to start renewing certificates automatically 1 month before expiry of the certificate.
 If renewal fails, a notification email will be sent to the Cloudron administrators.
-If the Cloudron admin does not take any action (after getting reminded 30 times), Cloudron will start using fallback certificates for the app.
+When the certificate expires, Cloudron will start using fallback certificates for the app.

 Manual renewal